Job Futures Québec

 Hence investments declined significantly in the early '90s, when growth in economic activity was slow and the fight against inflation took interest rates to high levels.
 With the strong recovery in economic activity and the drop in interest rates, investments increased very rapidly from 1995 to 1999 (annual average 8%).
 The significant decrease in the value of investments in 2001 can be explained by caution on the part of businesses given overinvestment in previous years, especially in new technologies.
 Despite a pause in 2006, the value of investments saw an annual increase three times greater than that of the GDP between 2001 and 2008 (7% annually, as opposed to 2%).
 Depending on the year, that growth took the form of various types of investments (residential construction, non-residential construction, and machinery and equipment).
 That said, in the end, all these investment types saw a high level of growth, both in the business sector and in the public sector.

 While government investment rose sharply in 2009 because of recovery plans, especially in the area of infrastructure, business investment, made cautious by recession despite low interest rates, dropped even more sharply, especially in the areas of machinery, equipment and inventories.
-In 2010 and 2011, government infrastructure investments continued to rise and private investments in residential and non-residential construction rebounded, ultimately enabling the investments to achieve a share of the GDP which is the highest in over 20 years.
+From 2010 to 2012, government infrastructure investments continued to rise and business investment rebounded, ultimately enabling the investments to achieve a share of the GDP which is the highest in over 20 years.

-Over the next few years, the value of investments should continue to grow.
+Over the next few years, the value of investments should experience some growth.
 Despite the end of recovery plans, government infrastructure investments should continue given the significant needs in this area.
-Private investments should also rise, but this is largely due to machinery and equipment needs.
-From 2009 to 2011, the ratio of such investments to GDP was the lowest it has been in the last 20 years.
+Private investments should rise slightly, especially in machinery and equipment.
+The GDP share of these investments in 2012 was still well below the level of 2007 and 2008.
 Investments in machinery and equipment become increasingly important when the value of the dollar is high and when the potential for growth in labour supply is less significant, two factors that will be present in the coming years.

 B) Other Factors